Moments of inertia in light deformed nuclei: pairing and mean-field impacts: Models for moments of inertia

 Formally, the ATDHF and TV definitions should result in the same ${\cal J}$.
 However, in our study, these two models use different numerical realizations.
-In particular, ATDHF evaluates the linear response iteratively in a two-dimensional coordinate grid (see details in \cite{ATDHF_RGG84}), which is more robust than the matrix QRPA technique exploiting a finite expansion basis.
-In our analysis, we mainly use the ATDHF method.
-The application of TV is limited to a few deformation points where QRPA has stable solutions in the spectrum, just to show that TV and ATDHF give very similar results.
+In particular, ATDHF evaluates the linear response iteratively in a two-dimensional coordinate grid~\cite{ATDHF_RGG84}, which is more robust than the matrix QRPA technique exploiting a finite expansion basis.
+In our analysis, we mainly use ATDHF.
+The application of TV is limited to a few deformation points where QRPA has stable solutions just to show that TV and ATDHF give very similar results.